jschicht/LogFileParser/readme.txt

 So basically there's only 3 missing in the decode; $ATTRIBUTE_LIST, $SECURITY_DESCRIPTOR and $BITMAP.
 However, $ATTRIBUTE_LIST is kind of implemented as records from attribute lists are processed through InitializeFileRecordSegment as separate MFT records, and information about base ref is already logged.

 Explanation of the different output generated:

 LogFile.csv:
 The main csv generated from the parser.

 LogFile_DataRuns.csv
-The input information needed for reconstructing dataruns LogFile_DataRunsResolved.csv
+The input information needed for reconstructing dataruns

+LogFile_DataRunsResolved.csv
-The final output of reconstructed dataruns LogFile_INDX.csv
+The final output of reconstructed dataruns

+LogFile_INDX.csv
-All dumped and decoded index records (IndexRoot(IndexAllocation) LogFileJoined.csv
+All dumped and decoded index records (IndexRoot/IndexAllocation)

+LogFileJoined.csv
 Same as LogFile.csv, but have filename information joined in from the $UsnJrnl or csv of mft2csv.

 UsnJrnl.csv
 The output of the $UsnJrnl parser module.
 File will not be created if not the USN journal is to be analyzed.

 MFTRecords.bin
 Dummy $MFT recreated based on found MFT records in InitializeFileRecordSegment transactions.
 Can use mft2csv on this one (remember to configure "broken MFT" and "Fixups" properly).

+LogFile_lfUsnJrnl.csv
+Records for the $UsnJrnl that has been decoded within $LogFile

+LogFile_UndoWipe_INDX.csv
+All undo operations for clearing of directory indexes (INDX)

 Ntfs.db
 An sqlite database file with tables almost equivalent to the above csv's.
 The database contains 5 tables:
 DataRuns